-Mask breaks will take place outside whenever possible.
-If breaks take place indoors, students will be distanced, seated and quiet.
-Early childhood will start by balancing intentional mask breaks with meal and snack time mask breaks.
+Mask breaks take place outside whenever possible.
+If breaks take place indoors, students are distanced, seated, and quiet.
+Early childhood starts by balancing intentional mask breaks with meal and snack time mask breaks.
 Our goal is to have mask breaks that are 10 minutes in length per 60 minutes of time at school (emphasis on distanced, seated and quiet and ideally outdoors).